Archive: 31 March 2023

 The Poetic Injustice of the Non-Ideal Victim – Robbery of the Body

-I get the sense that Kantor felt as if their body was robbed, as they disclosed that “every room of [their] home being broken into at the same time.”
+I get the sense that trans women and non-binary people feel as if their body is being robbed, like “every room of [their] home being broken into at the same time.”
 The breaking into their rooms is an allegory for the stealing of consent.
 This is discernible from Kantor’s “the trauma of someone trying to take their body from them.”
 I would even go so far as to say this disclosure reveals how trans and non-binary victims are robbed of their autonomy and the authority of their body.
 This is what I refer to as “Robbery of the Body.”

 Kantor’s soliloquy that law enforcement “forgot all about the person living there” is the bleak emptiness one feels after sexual trauma.
 This soliloquy also reveals how law enforcement officers raid the non-ideal victim’s thoughts by manufacturing a case against them in order to discredit them.
 This is done by re-creating the crime scene and fabricating a narrative that harms victims like Kantor.
 A narrative that individuals like Kantor cannot be raped disregards the traumatic experience, which frequently turns the non-ideal victim’s body against them.
 This piece screams: trans and non-binary individuals must approach all of their physical or sexual experiences with apprehension!
 When these human experiences are approached with apprehension, they are snavelled of their enjoyment.
 This invasion of the human body and self is undoubtedly an experience of emptiness that robs one of bodily autonomy.
 It is clear from the poem that Kantor was unable to protect those boundaries to secure their bodily integrity (Bernstein 144).